aneoconsulting/PENE/README.md

 ```

 When the mode is set to 0, it will list all the symbols with floating-point instructions that have been loaded during execution.
 If set to 1, it will list all the symbols with floating-point instructions that have been executed.
 Default mode is 0.

+## How to contribute

+To contribute to PENE, it is neede to accept the Contributor Licence Agreement.